cimug-org/CIMTool/docs/schemaops/cimtool-cli.md

 --copyright-single-line .\copyright-single.txt
 ```

-You can specify both `--copyright-multi-line` and `--copyright-single-line` together — both files are loaded and applied.
+You can specify both `--copyright-multi-line` and `--copyright-single-line` together, and both files are loaded and applied.
 Neither can be combined with `--copyright-defaults`.

 ### JVM System Properties